 WineFest on Bedford attendees can enjoy lawn games and live music in Latham Park while sampling wines from over 35 wineries.

 Brews on Bedford

-Brews on Bedford serves beer samples from a variety of local, regional, and worldwide craft breweries.
-Besides to the outstanding beer, the event will feature live music, lawn games, and regional food vendors at Latham Park.
+Brews on Bedford serves beer samples from a variety of worldwide, regional, and local craft CT breweries.
+Besides the outstanding beer, the event will feature live music, lawn games, and regional food vendors at Latham Park.

 Stamford Greek Festival

 Enjoy authentic Greek food, games, and dance with the Archangels Greek Orthodox community on Bedford Street.
 The Stamford Greek Festival is the perfect place to try their famed spanakopita or by taking part in amusing activities and music.